TRUE Function in Excel

 - TRUE & TRUE() both are unique.

-- TRUE() function is basically used with others functions.
+- The TRUE() function is used with other functions.

-- Using TRUE without bracket gives you the same result.
+- Using TRUE without a bracket may give you the same result.

-- For calculation purpose TRUE is a 1 and False is a 0 and these can be used for calculation also
+- For calculation purposes, TRUE is a 1, and FALSE is a 0, which we can also use for calculation.

-- The TRUE function is provided for compatibility with other sheets applications; it may not be needed in standard situations.
+- The TRUE function is provided for compatibility with other sheet applications.
+We may not need it in standard situations.

-- If we want to enter TRUE, or if we want to provide TRUE as a result in a true excel formula, we can just put the word TRUE directly in a excel cell or formula and Excel will returns it as the logical value TRUE as output.
+- If we want to enter TRUE, or if we want to provide TRUE as a result in a TRUE Excel formula, we can just put the word TRUE directly in an Excel cell or formula.
+Excel will return it as the logical value TRUE as output.

 For example: =IF (A1<0, TRUE ()), =IF (A1<0, TRUE)

-- The TRUE function was first used in Microsoft Excel 2007.
+- We first used the TRUE function in Microsoft Excel 2007.

-This has been a guide to TRUE Function in Excel.
-Here we discuss the TRUE Excel Formula and how to use TRUE Function in Excel along with practical examples and downloadable excel templates.
-You may also look at these useful functions in excel
+This article has been a guide to TRUE Function in Excel.
+Here, we discuss the TRUE Excel formula and how to use the TRUE function in Excel, along with practical examples and downloadable Excel templates.
+You may also look at these useful functions in Excel: –